botui/botui-docs/md-docs/guide.md

 **Icon** Example:

-If you are familiar with FontAwesome then you that in order to show a checkmark icon, we would use something like `<i class="fa fa-check"><i>`
+If you are familiar with FontAwesome then you know that in order to show a checkmark icon, we would use something like `<i class="fa fa-check"><i>`

 Similarly, to show that icon in BotUI we'd do something like: